MHCommunity/mousehunt-improved/README.md

 - Custom Shield
   - Change your shield in the HUD to a variety of different options including past events, color tints (with optional timer color) or some fun meme shields.

+- Dark Mode Improvements & Tweaks
+  - Minor changes to the Dark Mode extension (either standalone or the MHCT built-in).

 - Hover Profiles
   - Hover over a friend's name in your journal, inbox, or elsewhere and get a mini-profile popup with all their stats, interaction buttons, and everything you'd expect.